preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 To check if a dcument is related to any process(es), do the following:

-1. Open the dot menu for the document and select "Related Processes" (image from Omnia 6.12).
+1. Open the dot menu for the document and select "Related Processes".

 .. image:: related-processes-menu-new.png